Drama - two women (Black and Asian), two men (White and mixed Hispanic/White).

 "Sometimes the sign of good work is the discussions that follow the play, and like the Huntington's 'Disgraced' earlier this season, this one will leave you and your companions with something to talk about." - Events Insider (link here)

-The Launch Prize is being presented 3 - 20 March 2016 by Bridge Repertory Theater of Boston (link here) in Deane Hall at the Stanford Calderwood Pavilion in the Boston Center for the Arts, directed by Tiffany Nichole Greene, featuring Katharine Chen Lerner (Kim), Bari Robinson (Sebastian), John Tracey (Austin), and Angela K Thomas (Michelle).
+The Launch Prize was presented 3 - 20 March 2016 by Bridge Repertory Theater of Boston (link here) in Deane Hall at the Stanford Calderwood Pavilion in the Boston Center for the Arts, directed by Tiffany Nichole Greene, featuring Katharine Chen Lerner (Kim), Bari Robinson (Sebastian), John Tracey (Austin), and Angela K Thomas (Michelle).

 Photos of the Bridge Rep production by Andrew Brilliant.